11 easy ways to improve site speed that ANYONE can do!

 A CDN is a network of servers that are spread out around the world at different locations.
 When a visitor visits a webpage that is part of a CDN, the CDN will redirect the request from the host’s server to a server in the CDN that is closest to the user and deliver the content from there.
 The closer the CDN server is to the user geographically, the faster the content will be delivered to the user.

-I use the FREE version of Cloudflare, which is very simple to use.
+There is a FREE version of Cloudflare, which is very simple to use.
 If you are with SiteGround* there is a really nice integration which means you can install CloudFlare CDN and access the dashboard right within the SiteGround CPanel.
-You can follow SiteGround’s tutorial for enabling CloudFlare here*.
+You can follow SiteGround’s tutorial for enabling CloudFlare here.
 You can also use SiteGround’s amazing helpdesk if you get stuck!

 11. Use a site speed optimisation plugin